WE ARE OPEN!

 Important Info about Camp Picton

 The Camp Picton site is a historical site, and as such it is not serviced with running water.
-Please be prepared to use our private, outdoor portable toilet while visiting Escape Camp Picton.
+We recommend using the washroom before coming to Escape Camp Picton as our washroom facilities are a single port-a-potty shared by multiple businesses.
+Refer to this map of public washrooms in Prince Edward County.
 In colder months, please dress in layers: the buildings are heated but drafty, and some players are more comfortable wearing sweaters and light jackets when playing.

 Will you escape Camp Picton?